Fact sheet: “Accompanying family”

 Once the application is validated by the Prefecture via the platform, the foreign talent will receive a certificate of approval which will be equivalent to a residence permit until the talent goes to the appointment at the Prefecture to get the definitive residence permit.

-If your family is already resident in France, your spouse, or your child upon becoming an adult, will have to apply for a change of status on the dedicated website.
+If the family is already resident in France, spouse, or child upon becoming an adult, will have to apply for a change of status on the dedicated website.
 He or she will be asked to prove his or her eligibility for the desired residence permit.

 Documents required